Dynamsoft/barcode-reader-javascript/README.md

 <br>

-Now you can deploy the helloword in the web server and acess it from your own server.
-The similar issue occurs again.
+Now you can deploy the HelloWorld sample in your own web server and access it from there.
+You may encounter this issue when doing so:

 > [Deprecation] getUserMedia() no longer works on insecure origins.
 To use this feature, you should consider switching your application to a secure origin, such as HTTPS.
 See https://goo.gl/rStTGz for more details.

-That's because most browsers today need to be deployed on https to use [getUserMedia](https://developer.mozilla.org/en-US/docs/Web/API/MediaDevices/getUserMedia).
+That is because most browsers today need to be deployed on https to use [getUserMedia](https://developer.mozilla.org/en-US/docs/Web/API/MediaDevices/getUserMedia).
 Below are some samples for configuring an HTTPS server.

 * nginx: [Configuring HTTPS servers](https://nginx.org/en/docs/http/configuring_https_servers.html)